Deep-Symmetry/bytefield-svg/doc/README.md

-If you would like to build the documentation site in order to preview changes you are making, you can use an `npm` script to do it, because `npm` has already installed the dependencies needed for building the documentation site, including David Jenks' not-yet-merged enhancements to Antora.
+If you would like to build the documentation site in order to preview changes you are making, you can use an `npm` script to do it, because `npm` has already installed the dependencies needed for building the documentation site, including David Jencks’ not-yet-merged enhancements to Antora.

 3. `cd` into the `bytefield-svg` repository and run the following commands: